ffund/intro-ml-tss21/slides/1-explore-data.md

 author: 'Fraida Fund'
 ---

 ## Garbage in, garbage out

 ::: notes

-If you remember nothing else from this semester, remember this!

-If you use "garbage" to train a machine learning model, you will only ever get "garbage" out.
-Also, since you are testing on the same data, you might not even realize it is "garbage" until the model is in production!
+If you use "garbage" to train a machine learning model, you will only get "garbage" out. (+ Since you are testing on the same data, you might not even realize it is "garbage" until the model is in production!)

 :::

+## Exploratory data analysis: what are we looking for?

+* Make and check assumptions
+* Check for missing data
+* Identify potentially predictive features
+* Look for patterns you *don't* want model to learn
+* Ethics concerns

 \newpage

+## Make and check assumptions

 ### Example: author citation data (1)